ForNeVeR/leechnet/README.md

     $ runhaskell Main.hs

 Application will start listening on 31000 port.
-Currently there are two working URLs:
+Currently there are three working URLs:

+1. `http://localhost:31000/images/web/add` will render the HTML form for image uploading.

+2.  `http://localhost:31000/images/add` - send a file here under the
+    `image` name and it will hopefully be uploaded to the `./data` server directory.
+May be used throung the previous handler or with any external API.

-1.  `http://localhost:31000/images/view/xxx`, where `xxx` can be
+3.  `http://localhost:31000/images/view/xxx`, where `xxx` can be
     replaced by a path relative to your `./data` directory.
 This URL will show you local file content.

-2.  `http://localhost:31000/images/add` - send a file here under the
-    `image` name and it will hopefully be uploaded to the `./data` server directory.

 License
 -------